OWASP/www-project-developer-guide/draft/05-requirements/04-security-rat.md

 #### Why use it?

-At the time of writing the ASVS has more than 280 suggested requirements.
+At the time of writing the ASVS has more than 280 suggested requirements for secure software development.
 This number of requirements takes time to sort through and determine whether they are applicable to a given development project or not.

 The use of SecurityRAT to create a more manageable subset of the ASVS requirements is a direct benefit to both security architects and the development team.